 I've been grilling the seller with fabric questions, foundation questions, and image requests.
 I've also been searching for reviews of their shop on wedding forums.
 So far, it looks as though people have been happy customers and pleased with the fit, style and quality.

-This is what I want.
+what I want.
+Here's

-Here's what they sent me.
+what they sent me.

 They mentioned that this was for someone who was very tall, thus the added fabric.
 Otherwise, it's pretty close to the real $4000 thing but for only $600.
 The flounced lace at the bottom seems like it needs lining though.